oussa/django-rest-framework-seed/README.md

 Have a suggestion?
 Want to contribute?
 Great!

-Please feel free to fork the repo and make a pull request or simply create an issue if you get a bug.
+Please feel free to fork the repo and make a pull request or simply create an issue if you find a bug.

 ## License